WebSpellChecker/wproofreader-helm/README.md

 # WebSpellChecker/WProofreader Helm Chart

-This Helm chart provides all the basic infrastructure needed to deploy WProofreader AppServer to a Kubernetes cluster.
+This Helm chart provides all the basic infrastructure needed to deploy WProofreader Server to a Kubernetes cluster.
 By default, the image is pulled from [WebSpellChecker Docker Hub](https://hub.docker.com/r/webspellchecker/wproofreader), however, many users would require building their own local images with custom configuration.
 Please refer to [our other repository](https://github.com/WebSpellChecker/wproofreader-docker/) to get started with building your own docker image.